 AWS Step Functions provides ready-made steps for your workflow called states that implement basic service primitives for you, which means you can remove that logic from your application.
 States can pass data to other states and microservices, handle exceptions, add timeouts, make decisions, execute multiple paths in parallel, and more.
 Lear more about states.

 AWS service integrations

 Using AWS Step Functions service tasks, you can configure your Step Functions workflow to call other AWS services.
-This includes compute services (AWS Lambda, Amazon ECS, AWS Fargate), database services (Amazon DynamoDB), messaging services (Amazon SNS and Amazon SQS), data processing services (AWS Batch and AWS Glue), and machine learning services (Amazon SageMaker).
+This includes compute services (AWS Lambda, Amazon ECS, AWS Fargate), database services (Amazon DynamoDB), messaging services (Amazon SNS and Amazon SQS), data processing services (AWS Batch and AWS Glue, Amazon EMR), and machine learning services (Amazon SageMaker).
 Learn more about service tasks.